pulumi/docs/pulumi-hugo/themes/default/content/blog/cloud-native-infrastructure-with-kubernetes-and-pulumi/index.md

 ---
 title: "Cloud Native Infrastructure with Kubernetes and Pulumi"
 date: "2018-09-12"
-meta_desc: "Pulumi for Kubernetes is a way to create, deploy, and manage Kubernetes applications using your favorite programming language and across AWS, Azure, Google Cloud, and native environments."
+meta_desc: "Pulumi for Kubernetes is a way to create, deploy, and manage Kubernetes apps using a real programming language across AWS, Azure, GCP, and native environments."
 meta_image: "diff.gif"
 authors: ["joe-duffy"]
 tags: ["Kubernetes"]